seien210300928/Excel-Formulas-by-Default/README.md

 Fill the specified formula when the table cells in the specified range are null.

-Before using, please ensure that the spreadsheet file is in the format of a Microsoft Office 365 Excel Macro-Enabled Workbook (.xlsm).
+Before using, please ensure that the spreadsheet file is in the format of a Microsoft 365MSO(versions 2504 Build 16.0.18730.20186) 64-bit Microsoft Excel Macro-Enabled Workbook (.xlsm).
 When you are using other softwares or file formats, or even different versions of Microsoft Office Excel, there won't be working of VBA codes.

 <pre><code class="language-vba line-numbers">